This crazy Yamaha concept turns your smartphone into a turntable

 Enter the Yamaha Design Lab TurnT – a hipster-friendly portable speaker that has a 'stylus' but doesn't actually play vinyl.
 Rather, it plays virtual vinyl platters displayed on your phone's screen.

 The idea?
 To bring a touch of analogue cool to digital music services such as Spotify.
-Once you've dropped the (fake) needle onto the (virtual) wax, you can control the record by swiping your phone's screen, as per the demo video below...
+Simply drop the (faux) needle onto the (virtual) wax and you're away.
+You can even swap albums by swiping your phone's screen, as per this demo video...

-The TurnT isn't the only piece of conceptual 'audio art' to have come out of the Yamaha's lab.
+The TurnT isn't the only piece of conceptual 'audio art' to have come out of Yamaha's lab.
 The zany device is part of a four-strong collection of "new music devices" dubbed "Stepping Out of the Slate".
-All four are designed to work with smartphone apps, and thus add some tactile pleasure to today's graphical user interfaces.
+All four are designed to work with smartphone apps, thus adding some tactile pleasure to today's graphical user interfaces.

 Planning a romantic night in?
 The MusicLight – a real candle that plays music when lit – could help set the mood.
 When the flame is extinguished, the music "fades away with an afterglow".